Greg Anthony

 Gregory Carlton Anthony (born November 15, 1967) is an American former professional basketball player who is a television analyst for NBA TV and Turner Sports.
 He played 11 seasons in the National Basketball Association (NBA).
 Anthony also contributes to Yahoo!
 Sports as a college basketball analyst and serves as a co-host/analyst on SiriusXM NBA Radio.
-His son, Cole Anthony, plays for the Milwaukee Bucks.
+His son, Cole Anthony, last played for the Milwaukee Bucks.

 Early life

 Born and raised in Las Vegas, Nevada, Anthony aspired to enter politics.
 He wanted to become Nevada's first black Senator.
 A graduate of Rancho High School in Las Vegas, Nevada, Anthony played his freshman year of college basketball for the University of Portland where he was the WCC Freshman of the Year before transferring to the University of Nevada, Las Vegas.
 In his junior season with UNLV, the Runnin' Rebels won the 1990 NCAA Championship game over Duke with Anthony starting at point guard, as UNLV blew out the Blue Devils and Christian Laettner by 30 points.
 He played almost the entire season with a broken jaw.
 He was a three-time All Big West performer and 3rd Team All America his senior season.
 This talented team was coached by Jerry Tarkanian and also included future NBA players Stacey Augmon and Larry Johnson.
 In March 2011, HBO premiered a documentary entitled Runnin' Rebels of UNLV.

-During summer breaks, Anthony worked at the World Economic Summit and on Capitol Hill as an intern to for Rep. Barbara Vucanovich.
+During summer breaks, Anthony worked at the World Economic Summit and on Capitol Hill as an intern for Rep. Barbara Vucanovich.
 He also started a T-shirt and silkscreening business, Two-Hype, while attending UNLV.
 His entrepreneurial endeavor was the reason why he relinquished his athletic scholarship.
 Anthony made enough money selling T-shirts that he was able to pay for his own tuition.